Cumann Lúthchleas Gael Uladh

 Access NI

-In line with Legislation requirements and Association Rules, all persons working with children or young people in a voluntary or paid capacity, must be appropriately vetted and adequately trained prior to commencing their role.
-Those who are involved in the management of individuals appointed to work with children or young people in your club must also be vetted.
+In line with Legislation requirements and Association Rules, all persons working with children, young people, vulnerable groups or adults at risk in a voluntary or paid capacity, must be appropriately vetted and adequately trained prior to commencing their role.
+Those who are involved in the management of individuals appointed to work with your members in your club must also be vetted.

 Vetting is carried out by AccessNI through Ulster GAA for those involved in clubs in Antrim, Armagh, Derry, Down, Fermanagh and Tyrone, where they return criminal history information on the applicant.
 This enables Ulster GAA to make more informed recruitment decisions in relation to the suitability of the applicant for the role.
-Ulster GAA process applications for vetting checks free of charge, for our Volunteers at a clubs request.
+Ulster GAA process applications for vetting checks free of charge, for our Volunteers at a clubs request and and the vetting acceptance covers members for roles within the six counties in Ulster.

-We remind all clubs that they should not permit anyone to work with their children or young people in the Club until they have been suitably Vetted, adequately trained and approved for their role.
+We remind all clubs that they should not permit anyone to work with their children, young people, vulnerable groups or adults at risk in the Club until they have been suitably Vetted, adequately trained and approved for their role.
 The simple process is as follows:

-1. Applicant fills out the Online Application Form
+1. Applicant fills out the Online Application Form.
+Please note that the Ulster GAA Pin required is 540101.

-5. Ulster GAA write to the applicant to confirm their vetting acceptance
+6. Ulster GAA write to the applicant to confirm their vetting acceptance, this is updated on your Foireann profile and your club secretary receives a copy of your acceptance letter via email.

 Applicants have the right to appeal any decision made by Ulster GAA in relation to their suitability for the position applied.